Staff wellbeing

 • A staff mental health & wellbeing policy/strategy developed collaboratively allows all staff to contribute and understand what is in place to support them.

-• Clarity and fairness for all staff in policy actions.
+• Ensure clarity and fairness for all staff in policy actions.

 • Be alert, reflective, and responsive to situations that may impact staff wellbeing and mental health.